L9L4/HI-SSL/README.md

 [OBoW: Online Bag-of-Visual-Words Generation for Self-Supervised Learning](https://openaccess.thecvf.com/content/CVPR2021/papers/Gidaris_OBoW_Online_Bag-of-Visual-Words_Generation_for_Self-Supervised_Learning_CVPR_2021_paper.pdf) on a set of unlabeled manuscripts;
 * or fine-tuning a ResNet18 encoder pretrained on the ImageNet dataset;
 * or even training a ResNet18 completely from scratch.

+Among the three different options, the first one - which relies on self-supervised pretraining - not only significantly outperforms the other two for the background set (consisting of authors or copyists used to fine-tune the model), but also shows higher generalization power, as confirmed by the performance on the evaluation set (consisting of authors never seen during the downstream task).
 ## Contents
 1. [Dataset](#dataset)
 2. [Installation](#installation)